XXLMandalorian013/Docs/Templates/GitHubMDTemplate/README.md

 |    2    |      MarkDown     |
 |    3    |        HTML       |
 |    4    |        CSS        |

+Here is the raw markdown for the table above.

 ```markdown
 | Kowlage | Computer Lauguage |